Jani Leinonen’s ‘Goodbye Reality’, Art created in the Metaverse

 Learn more about the exhibition and its technology

 To find out more about Jani Leinonen’s ‘Goodbye Reality’ exhibition and his accompanying NFT collection, head to janileinonen.com.
-To learn more about the technology used to make this cutting edge experience possible, discover the Varjo XR-3 mixed reality headset, and Unity.
+To learn more about the technology used to make this cutting edge experience possible, discover Varjo’s mixed reality, and Unity.

 Watch the accompanying film to hear the interview conducted with Jani Leinonen on location at the ‘Goodbye Reality’ exhibition.